 - Seal the moisture in with a serum

-To restructure the protein hair bonds in damaged, high porosity hair, you need to regularly use a bonding treatment such as our Bond Curl Rehab Salve.
-This special product targets the weakened bonds of the hair, strengthens and repairs hair to reduce hair breakage and also helps to protect hair from future damage.
+It is important to restructure the protein hair bonds in damaged, high porosity hair.
+Regularly using a bonding treatment such as our Bond Curl Rehab Salve could help.
+This special product targets the weakened bonds of the hair, strengthens and repairs damaged hair.
+This can help reduce hair breakage and protect hair from future damage.

-Additionally when it comes to looking after high porosity hair, it is essential to nourish it with moisture.
-You want to use sealing products that prevent water from leaving the hair shaft.
+It is essential to nourish this hair type with moisture.
+You’ll want to use sealing products that prevent water from leaving the hair shaft.
 Using the liquid, oil, cream method is a great way to do this.
-This involves hydrating the hair with water, sealing it in with an oil, and then smoothing the cuticles with a cream.
-Although this sounds like a lot of steps to reach gorgeous hair, we have combined all three steps into our Oil-in-Cream which is a leave in conditioner.
+This involves hydrating the hair with water, and sealing it in with hair oils.
+Then smoothing the cuticles with a cream.
+Although this sounds like a lot of steps to reach gorgeous hair, we have combined all three steps into our Oil-in-Cream which is a leave-in conditioner.
 Smooth onto wet hair, and you’ll be left with non-greasy, non-crunchy luscious curls.

 If your hair needs more, you can get an additional protein boost from our two versatile stylers.
 Try our Feather-light protein cream and Bouncy Strength Volume Foam.
 To finish it all off, once the hair is completely dry you can seal the moisture in with our Intense Treatment Serum.
 Use just a pea-size amount melted in your hands to lock moisture in with the best stylers for curly hair.